uk-gov-mirror/DFE-Digital.get-into-teaching-content/content/returning-to-teaching.md

   <h2>Returning to teaching in England</h2>

   <p>You’re considering a return to teaching.
-You may have been inspired by home schooling children during lockdown, or you might want to pass on your professional skills and experience to the next generation.
-Whatever your reasons, you can get access to support and advice if you’re interested in coming back to teaching.</p>
+You may have been inspired by home schooling children during lockdown, or you might want to pass on your professional skills and experience to the next generation.</p>
+  <p>Whatever your reasons, you can get access to support and advice if you’re interested in coming back to teaching.</p>

   <h3 id="how-were-improving-things-for-teachers">How we’re improving things for teachers</h3>